bachng2017/RENAT/README.md

     ```

     A `do nothing` scenario is made.
 Check test01/main.robot for more details
-5. run check the result
+5. run and check the result

     ```
     [robot@afeb42da1974 renat]$ cd test01